 - oral copulation,

-- anal intercourse, and
+- anal intercourse,

 Note that this statute does not apply to images where a person uses computer software to replace an adult’s head with a child’s head.